 Acceptance rates at highly selective colleges are much lower than they were in the past.
 What it took to get into an Ivy League college thirty years ago is quite different than what it takes today.
 Many highly selective colleges have admissions rates below 10% and some below 5%.
 What makes that statistic more striking is that most of the students who are rejected are highly capable students with fantastic grades and test scores.
-The rejected applicants likely could be successful at the colleges that denied them admissions, it is just a matter of space.
+The rejected applicants likely could be successful at the colleges that denied them admissions, it is just a matter of availability of spaces.
 Falling admissions rates at top schools mean students need to plan their application strategy carefully and make sure they have schools they will be admitted to and can afford.

 Applying to More Colleges

-It is very common now for students to apply to to 10 schools.
+It is very common now for students to apply to 10 or more colleges.
 There are a number of factors fueling the greater number of applications.
 The Common Application has made it somewhat easier for students to apply to more schools, which has in turn driven acceptance rates down.
 Many students also apply to more colleges because financial aid and scholarships are unknown and they wish to improve their odds of a good financial package.
 Make sure your student is building a college list that is balanced allowing good odds of both admissions and scholarships.